-Microsoft released the 7th-gen Surface Pro at its October 2 Surface event in New York, where the company unveiled a slew of updates and new products during a dedicated event at the end of 2019, one of which was its seventh-generation Surface Pro.
-While the popular tablet-based 2-in-1 didn’t receive much of a change on the outside, the insides got a significant upgrade.
+Microsoft unveiled a slew of updates and new products during a dedicated event at the end of 2019, one of which was its seventh-generation Surface Pro.
+While the popular tablet-based 2-in-1 didn’t see much of a change on the outside, the internal components received a significant upgrade.

-Specifically, the Surface Pro 7 is now based around Intel’s 10th-gen Ice Lake CPUs, making it competitive with traditional clamshell laptops.
-The Surface Pro 6 was plenty fast as well, though, so does this update make the Surface Pro 7 an imperative purchase?
+Specifically, the Surface Pro 7 relies on Intel’s 10th-gen Ice Lake CPUs, making it competitive with traditional clamshell laptops.
+But the Surface Pro 6 is still plenty fast.
+Does this update make the Surface Pro 7 an imperative purchase?
 Read on to find out.

 As noted earlier, the big difference between the Surface Pro 7 and its predecessor is the switch to Intel’s 10th-gen Ice Lake CPUs.
 These are faster and more efficient processors with integrated Intel Iris Pro graphics that rival entry-level discrete graphics in performance.
-The Surface Pro 7 won’t be a bona fide gaming laptop, but it will handle casual games — and creative apps like photo and video editing — much better than the Surface Pro 6 that’s based on Intel’s 8th-gen products.
+The Surface Pro 7 won’t be a bona fide gaming laptop, but it will handle casual games along with creative apps like photo and video editing much better than the Surface Pro 6’s 8th-gen Intel CPUs.

-The Surface Pro 7 is a meaningful upgrade in power and takes the lead over the Surface Pro 6 in this category.
+For performance, Microsoft’s Surface Pro 7 is a meaningful upgrade in power and takes the lead over the Surface Pro 6.

-The Surface Pro 7 and Surface Pro 6 are the same size and weight, and neither is going to weigh you down — even with the Type Cover connected and Surface Pen tucked away inside your bag.
+The Surface Pro 7 and Surface Pro 6 are the same size and weight.
+Neither will weigh you down, even with the connected Type Cover and Surface Pen tucked away inside your bag.

 However, battery longevity clearly divides the two generations.
 One would assume that the Surface Pro 7 should see increased performance, but that’s not the case.
-Even Microsoft admits that its newer model has less battery life than the earlier model.
-Where the company estimated 13.5 hours for the Surface Pro 6, it’s now estimating only 10.5 hours for the Surface Pro 7.
+Even Microsoft admits that its newer model has less battery life than the Surface Pro 6.
+Where the company estimated 13.5 hours for the Surface Pro 6, you’ll only see an estimated 10.5 hours for the Surface Pro 7.

 The Surface Pro 7’s jump in power wins the day